Cyfrin/Updraft/courses/foundry/4-smart-contract-lottery/30-fund-subscription/+page.md

 - Like any other Script our's has a `run` function that gets executed
 - Inside we call the `fundSubscriptionUsingConfig` function
-- Inside the `fundSubscriptionUsingConfig` function we get the `activeNetworkConfig` that provides the chain-appropriate `vrfCoordinator`, `subscriptionId` and `link` token address
+- Inside the `fundSubscriptionUsingConfig` function we get the `config` that provides the chain-appropriate `vrfCoordinator`, `subscriptionId` and `link` token address
 - At the end of `fundSubscriptionUsingConfig` we call the `fundSubscription`, a function that we are going to define
 - We define `fundSubscription` as a public function that takes the 3 parameters as input
 - We console log some details, this will help us debug down the road